 Walking down the fabled streets of Murano, the glow of molten glass seems to emanate from every other doorway, beckoning boatloads of tourists like a warm hearth in winter.
-So it’s a shock to many of them when they learn that much of the glass they bought in local shops wasn’t made in Murano at all.
+So it’s a shock to many of them when they learn that much of the glass they bought in local shops is fake Murano glass, not made on the island at all.

-According to Promovetro, a consortium of authentic Murano glass blowers, 70% of the objects sold as Murano glass are in fact counterfeit, made in places such as China, as well as factories throughout Europe.
+According to Promovetro, a consortium of authentic Murano glass blowers, 70% of the objects sold as Murano glass are in fact fake Murano glass, made in places such as China, as well as factories throughout Europe.
 Stores on the island and nearby Venice are routinely raided by authorities for selling the fake stuff.
 As a result, glassworks across the island are being shuttered at an alarming rate.

 But is China really to blame?
 Or is Venice, after its own fair share of imitation over the centuries, merely reaping what it sowed?

 Originally from the Middle East, glass became a powerful cultural symbol of Murano at the end of the 13th century.
 Before then, glassblowing was a cottage industry made up of individual glassworks scattered across nearby Venice.
 As the city grew in density, those furnaces posed a growing fire hazard, sparking several devastating conflagrations.
-So in 1291, the doge decreed that all glassblowers be relocated to the island of Murano, just north of the city.
+So in 1291, the doge (further explored on our Doge’s Palace and the Politics of Venice tour) decreed that all glassblowers be relocated to the island of Murano, just north of the city.
 In the 15th century, as competition from Syria declined, Murano was on the rise and reached immense fame thanks to a native of the island, Angelo Barovier.
 His talent?
 He was the first to create glass as we’re now used to seeing it: clear and transparent.

 Perfection came at a high cost.
 Throughout the centuries, strict regulations were put in place to protect trade secrets.
 Master glassblowers soon gained social status, and, in order to safeguard the tricks of the trade, even needed a special permit to leave the domains of the Serenissima.
 After all, the Venetians knew better than anyone how easy the technique was to rip off.